 This initiative resulted from a proposal in 1990 by HRH Prince Philip, the Duke of Edinburgh, as the Chairman of the World Wildlife Federation, to recruit the religious leaders of the world to make climate stewardship an ethical or moral obligation for the reason that in many countries, especially developing ones, religious leaders are the most influential spokesman.
-Actually, poor countries and poor people everywhere will be harmed disproportionately by the increased energy costs caused by immoral policies triggered by climate change hysteria.
+Actually, poor countries and poor people everywhere would be harmed disproportionately by the increased energy costs caused by immoral policies triggered by climate change hysteria.

 Prince Charles, the successor to the British throne, also has been an early and enthusiastic advocate for climate action; and, has recently become a strident promoter of climate alarmism.
 Former US President Barack Obama is a more recent, but no less ardent, advocate.
+President Biden has proposed efforts far beyond those initiated by President Obama.